-Protecting whistleblowers from unfair treatment, including retaliation, discrimination, or disadvantage, can embolden people to report wrongdoing and thus increase the likelihood that wrongdoing is uncovered and penalised.
+Protecting whistleblowers from unfair treatment, including retaliation, discrimination, or disadvantage, can embolden people to report wrongdoing and thus increase the likelihood that wrongdoing is uncovered and sanctioned.

 Whistleblower protection is thus a key means of enhancing openness and accountability in government and corporate workplaces.
 On the contrary, the lack of adequate protection can pose a dilemma for whistleblowers if to report wrongdoing and doing so to damage their career or expose themselves to retaliation.

-Since 2017 Transparency International Bulgaria has been intensively advocating for whistleblowers protection in our country.
-In the first place our efforts were aimed at advancement of an environment and at promotion of prerequisites for the adoption of national legislation.
+In the period 2017 – 2018, our efforts were primarily aimed at creating an enabling environment and the necessary prerequisites for the adoption of national legislation.